Lilleengen/PHP4-constructor-migrate/README.md

 # PHP4-constructor-migrate
 Script to migrate from PHP4 type constructor to PHP5+ type

+### Warning
-__Warning:__ This can not be used as a fully automatic tool, you need to verify that everything works after this.
+* This is not a perfect tool, after running it you need to verify that everything works
+* This will change the formating of your script, and will make diffs show more than the new constructor

 ### Getting started
 ```bash